 Sir Arthur C. Clarke expanded upon this theme in "A Meeting With Medusa" and in 2010: Odyssey Two.
 These stories featured creatures that were sort of a cross between a titanic jellyfish and a zeppelin.
 A similar ecosystem is in Ben Bova's novel Jupiter.
 There are also "sky whales" appearing in Dr. Robert Forward's Saturn Rukh.

-As a rule, species that inhabit terrestrial planets (such as our species) do not have much interaction with aliens who live on gas giants.
+As a rule, intelligent species that inhabit terrestrial planets (such as our species) do not have much interaction with intelligent aliens who live on gas giants.
 In the general this is because we and they have little or no common frames of reference which makes communication difficult.
 In the specific it is because we and they do not covet each other's real estate so there is no reason to go to war.
 In Poul Anderson's galactic novels, the human galactic empire and several gasworlder empires interpenetrated each other and ignored each other.

 Another exception is described by Hal Clement here, where humans and jovians interact exactly like they were engaged in a war, but they are not.
 Humans are scoop-mining Jupiter's atmosphere, and the Jovians become furious at hypersonic scoopships obliterating their orchards, gardens, and flocks; not to mention Jovian citizens.
 So the Jovians start attacking the human scoopships.
 Humans will retaliate, and the net result will be very hard to distinguish from actual warfare.